 Each student will become immersed in projects in the community including “Therapeutic Twinges Water Program” or "Active Science" helping students apply exercise technology to improve mobility and physical activity.
 Internships include Chula Vista, Ca at the Olympic Training Center, Indiana Physical Therapy Centers, and AWP Athletes with Purpose in Sports Performance helping with the NFL Combine Training Program for top college draft picks.

 The exercise science program delivers results.
-Graduate placement in graduate school or careers is 98.8%.
+Graduate placement in graduate school or careers is 98.8 percent.
 The points of pride are having graduates succeed in physical therapy, athletic training, and sports performance careers.
 Salaries range from $45,000 to $65,000.
 Careers in the health-related field are on the rise.
 This is a growth segment for the next decade due to the increase in the senior population and life expectancy on the rise.